Bullet Journal For Mental Health

 Studies show that being more organized in your life can help reduce stress and anxiety.
 This goes for your physical environment and your mind.

-It makes sense that when you have lots of to-do lists, appointments to remember and a huge mental workload that you feel stress, anxious and overwhelmed.
+It makes sense that when you have lots of to-do lists, appointments to remember, and a huge mental workload that you feel stressed, anxious, and overwhelmed.
 The simple act of writing down all those thoughts and lists free up your mental space.
 This reduces stress and anxiety.

 There are other ways your journal can help reduce anxiety.
 For example, when you have everything written down you learn to prioritize your tasks.
 This means you are more productive and feel less overwhelmed.
 By having all your appointments written down you will also find you will stop forgetting important events and meetings, which is enough to make anyone feel less stressed, right?